 Hygiene: Shampoo, conditioner, deodorant, and toothpaste – in brands you are likely to recognize – run about $2 per package.
 Feminine hygiene products are around $4 per box.

-Gyms: Gym memberships vary depending on location and quality – but $30-100 will generally by an all-inclusive package (equipment, classes, pool, etc.) Another great place to look for (often free) various sports-related activities and hangouts is the SportGuide Kyiv Facebook page.
+Gyms: Gym memberships vary depending on location and quality – but $30-100 will generally by an all-inclusive package (equipment, classes, pool, etc.) Fitness Life is an affordable option (~$20/month) for people who are looking for a basic gym without all the bells and whistles.
+Another great place to look for (often free) various sports-related activities and hangouts is the SportGuide Kyiv Facebook page.

 Laundry: Is generally included in the homestay.